Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Introduction

-The controller is implemented on a Parrot Bebop quadrotor running the Paparazzi open source autopilot software\footnote{We have incorporated the INDI control method in Paparazzi, allowing others to easily experiment with it as well.} \cite{gautierpaparazzi,remes}.
-Windtunnel experiments show that the quadrotor can enter and leave the 10 m/s windtunnel flow with only 20 cm maximum position deviation on average.
-A controller that uses a gain on the integrated error instead of the incremental controller, suffered 146 cm maximum position deviation upon entering and leaving the windtunnel on average.
+The controller is implemented on a Parrot Bebop quadrotor running the Paparazzi open source autopilot software\footnote{The INDI control method is incorporated in Paparazzi, allowing others to easily experiment with it.} \citep{gautierpaparazzi,remes}.
+Windtunnel experiments show that the quadrotor can enter and leave the 10 m/s windtunnel flow with only 21 cm maximum position deviation on average.
+A controller that uses a gain on the integrated error instead of the incremental controller, suffered 151 cm maximum position deviation upon entering and leaving the windtunnel on average.
+To the best of the author's knowledge, this is the first time that a quadrotor is repeatedly flying in and out of a 10 m/s flow as part of a controller's disturbance rejection evaluation.
 A picture of the experiment is shown in Figure \ref{fig:experimentfoto}.

-This paper is an extension to the work presented at the Intelligent Robots and Systems conference \cite{smeurgust}.
+This paper is an extension to the work presented at the Intelligent Robots and Systems conference \citep{smeurgust}.
 Differences include: (1) the use of a large open jet windtunnel as a more accurate and more powerful disturbance than the fan used previously.
 (2) Incorporation of the propeller thrust curve to calculate the total thrust of the drone.
 (3) An outdoors experiment based on GPS positioning, to demonstrate the performance in a realistic scenario.
 (4) The addition of a nonlinear method to calculate thrust vector increments.

-\subsection{Related Work}
+\subsection{Related work}

-Hoffmann et al. \cite{hoffmann} developed an altitude controller that utilizes the vertical acceleration measurement.
+\cite{hoffmann} developed an altitude controller that utilizes the vertical acceleration measurement.
 However, they fed the acceleration back, multiplied with a gain, without utilizing the physical relation between thrust and acceleration.
-In a different paper, they state that their PID position control implementation has little ability to reject disturbances from wind and translational velocity effects \cite{hoffmann2}.
-A vertical controller using the INDI principle was developed for a traditional helicopter in simulation by Simplicio et al. \cite{simplicio}.
+In a different paper, they state that their PID position control implementation has little ability to reject disturbances from wind and translational velocity effects \citep{hoffmann2}.
+A vertical controller using the INDI principle was developed for a traditional helicopter in simulation by \cite{simplicio}.
 Only very limited sensor noise was taken into account, which did not require any filtering.
 Also, in both of these papers, by separating the vertical axis from the lateral axes, coupling can be expected.
-We show that by inverting the control effectiveness for all axes, accelerations in each of these axes can be controlled.
+In this paper it is shown that by inverting the control effectiveness for all axes, accelerations in each of these axes can be controlled.